thomaswxu/11-767-Team-DST/labs/lab1-project-brainstorm.md

 **How you will test those hypotheses: datasets, baselines, ablations, and other experiments or analyses.**

-We will be evaluating our model on Room-to-Room (R2R) based on the Matterport3D dataset.
+We will be evaluating our model on Room-to-Room (R2R) dataset based on the Matterport3D simulator.
 R2R contains human-annotated path instruction pairs in previously unseen buildings that are divided into training, seen and unseen validation, and unseen testing sets.
 We will use the standard VLN evaluation metrics.

 – Success rate (SR) measures the percentage of selected paths that stop within 3m of the goal.
 In path selection this is our primary metric of interest.